piash34/ciphlex/README.md

 Ciphlex
 ----

-Ciphlex is a suite of web based open source business apps.
+Ciphlex is a suite of web based business apps.

 The main Ciphlex Apps include an <a href="https://www.ciphlex.com/page/crm">CRM</a>,
 <a href="https://www.ciphlex.com/app/website">Website Builder</a>,